Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: The simplified proof and normalisation of a Brunerie number

-We emphasize again that $\brunerie_2$ is a vastly simplified version of $\func{$\beta$}$ since the isomorphism $\tyIso{\func{$\pi$}_3(\sphere{2})}{\func{$\pi$}_3(\sphere{3})}$ never has to be computed.
+We emphasise again that $\brunerie_2$ is a vastly simplified version of $\func{$\beta$}$ since the isomorphism $\tyIso{\func{$\pi$}_3(\sphere{2})}{\func{$\pi$}_3(\sphere{3})}$ never has to be computed.
 Hence, it is rather surprising that computations break down already at this stage.
 This tells us that \CubicalAgda has a long way to go before any direct computation of the original $\brunerie$ is feasible.
-We hope that this could be useful for benchmarking in future optimizations of \CubicalAgda and related systems.
+We hope that this could be useful for benchmarking in future optimisations of \CubicalAgda and related systems.

 Finally, we address the elephant in the room: why is there a minus sign popping up?
 In other words, have we really chosen the, in some way, canonical isomorphism?
 The isomorphism $\tyIso{\func{$\pi$}_3(\sphere{3})}{\bZ}$ maps, as expected, $i_3$ to $1$, so it can hardly be the culprit.
 Neither can the equivalence $\textnormal{\func{F}}:\tyEquiv{\JoinS}{\sphere{3}}$, since it is applied equally in the constructions of $\hopf$ and of $[i_2,i_2]$.
 We could, however, have defined the $\push{}$\!-case for $\func{h}$ by \ExecuteMetaData[agda/latex/background.tex]{alt-hopf} in which case $\theta$ would have sent $[i_2,i_2]$ to $2$ and $\hopf$ to $1$ (note that this is only possible since altering $\func{h}$ would alter the definition of $\theta$).
-The construction of $\func{h}$ that we have given is, however, precisely the one which fell out by unfolding our formalization Brunerie's construction of the corresponding map.
+The construction of $\func{h}$ that we have given is, however, precisely the one which fell out by unfolding our formalisation Brunerie's construction of the corresponding map.
 If this indeed is what Brunerie intended, we may also conclude that the original Brunerie number $\brunerie$ is equal to $-2$.
-We stress that this merely is a fun fact and of no mathematical importance to Brunerie's proof or our formalization.
+We stress that this merely is a fun fact and of no mathematical importance to Brunerie's proof or our formalisation.